-An individual may ask you what personal data you hold on them, as part of the work that you are doing for us.
+An individual may ask you what personal data you hold on them, as part of the data sharing.
 If this is the case, you must notify us straight away by emailing Data.protectionFIO@grosvenor.com.

 1.3.7 Using data processors